Student Conduct Process

-Housing Services strives to take an educational approach to student discipline.
+The Office of Housing and Residence Life strives to take an educational approach to student discipline.
 This includes providing information that residents need in order to function effectively as responsible members of the community.
-In the event that a resident chooses to violate housing policies, the Housing Services Staff will take quick action to hold them accountable for their behavior.
+In the event that a resident chooses to violate housing policies, the Housing and Residence Staff will take quick action to hold them accountable for their behavior.
 This is done both to assist the student in their personal development and to maintain the integrity of community living.
-The following information describes the rights, responsibilities and procedures of the resident and the Housing Services Staff in addressing inappropriate behavior and violations of housing policies.
+The following information describes the rights, responsibilities and procedures of the resident and the Housing and Residece Life Staff in addressing inappropriate behavior and violations of housing policies.

 Due process means that all residents are given an opportunity to know what allegations and violations are being brought against them and the opportunity to share their recollection of the incident.

-Housing Services and the University expect residents to assume responsibility in the Student Conduct Process.
-Residents are expected to appear for disciplinary meetings with Housing Services Staff.
+Housing and Residence Life and the University expect residents to assume responsibility in the Student Conduct Process.
+Residents are expected to appear for disciplinary meetings with Housing and Residence Life Staff.
 If a resident fails to appear, the Conduct Process will proceed without the benefit of their input and a decision (including potential sanctions) will be issued based on the available information.
 Throughout the Student Conduct Process, the resident has the responsibility to present truthful information.
 Any resident found to have willfully presented false or misleading information will be subject to additional disciplinary action.
 Residents are expected to comply with sanctions issued at any level in the Student Conduct Process.
 Residents are responsible for following the disciplinary process and meeting the deadlines in a timely manner.
 Refusing to follow or ignoring the process and sanctions will result in further disciplinary action (in addition to the sanctions from the original violation).
-Please note that at the discretion of Housing Services, a copy of an incident report may be released to any student whose name appears on the report.
+Please note that at the discretion of Housing and Residence Life, a copy of an incident report may be released to any student whose name appears on the report.

 Residents may expect the following: